eryjus/scheduler/JOURNAL.md

 Well, I was able to get most of the Step 4 code written yesterday and I was able to test and quickly address the small bug I had.
 This change came together very quickly.

+### 2019-Oct-24

+I committed the `step04` branch today.

+## Branch `step05`

+This next step will add some basic locking functionality to the scheduler.
+These rudamentary locks will form the foundation for a more robust lock later on.
+It's really about laying the fountation for later enhancement.